 Naturally, a Swedish insurance or IORP undertaking is required to comply with relevant EU regulations, Swedish law and regulations issued by the Swedish FSA.

-In addition hereto, the SFSA and the European Insurance and Occupational Pensions Authority (EIOPA) formulate guidelines and recommendations on a "comply or explain" basis, thus enabling insurance and IORP undertakings to determine the manner in which the requirements should be satisfied.
-Further, the Swedish Insurance Industry Organization (Sw.
-Svensk Försäkring) (Insurance Sweden) issues recommendations to its members.
+In addition, the Swedish FSA and the European Insurance and Occupational Pensions Authority (EIOPA) formulate guidelines and recommendations on a "comply or explain" basis, thus enabling insurance and IORP undertakings to determine the way the requirements should be satisfied.
+Further, the Swedish industry organization for insurance companies Insurance Sweden (Sw.
+Svensk Försäkring) issues recommendations to its members.